Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Sheryl Kara Sandberg - Facebook, Inc.

+Thanks, Mark, and hi, everyone.
 We had a strong first quarter and a great start to the year.
 Q1 ad revenue grew 51% year over year.
 Mobile ad revenue was $6.7 billion, up 58% year over year, and was approximately 85% of total ad revenue.
 Growth again this quarter was broad-based across regions, marketer segments, and verticals.

 Our goal is to build meaningful connections between businesses and people.
 We're doing this by focusing on three key priorities: helping businesses leverage the power of mobile; developing innovative ad products; and making our ads more relevant and effective.